hschott/ficum/README.md

 // and parse the query into a node tree
 Node root = ParseHelper.parse(input, allowedSelectorNames);

-// run the JPA visitor on the node tree HazelcastPredicateVisitor visitor = new HazelcastPredicateVisitor();
+// run the Hazelcast visitor on the node tree HazelcastPredicateVisitor visitor = new HazelcastPredicateVisitor();
 Predicate<?, ?> query = visitor.start(root);